acute-technology-inc/aqvisa-grpc/README.md

 This repository contains the gRPC .proto definition file that expose AqVISA APIs via gRPC, and a sample client code in Python.

-## Software Requirements
+## Requirements

+Products that support gRPC remote control

+* Mixed Signal Oscilloscope

+    * Acute MSO3000 series
+    * Acute MSO2000 series

+* Digital Storage Oscilloscope

+    * Acute TravelScope3000 series

-Only support on DSO software from `1.7.62` or above.
+Only support on software version from `1.7.62` or above.

 ## Contents